chrismaddalena/OSCARf-public/README.md

 **Please note that you will need to setup ONE twitter app for you/your business.**

 ~**You will probably need to use sudo to run the setup script.
-This is becasue it creates files and directories.**~
+This is because it creates files and directories.**~

 The the readline feature is completely optional.